Mary Jane Lamond

 Mary Jane Lamond is a Canadian Celtic folk musician who performs traditional Canadian Gaelic folk songs from Cape Breton Island.
 Her music combines traditional and contemporary material.
-Lamond is the vocalist on Ashley MacIsaac's 1995 hit single "Sleepy Maggie", and had a solo Top 40 hit with "Horo Ghoid thu Nighean", the first single from her 1997 album Suas e!.
-Her 2012 collaboration with fiddler Wendy MacIsaac, Seinn, was named one of the top 10 folk and americana albums of 2012 by National Public Radio in the United States.
+Lamond is the vocalist on Ashley MacIsaac's 1995 hit single "Sleepy Maggie", and "Horo Ghoid thu Nighean" was the first single from her 1997 album Suas e!.
+Her 2012 collaboration with fiddler Wendy MacIsaac, Seinn, was named one of the top 10 folk and Americana albums of 2012 by National Public Radio in the United States.

 Early life and education

 Born in Kingston, Ontario, the youngest of five children, Lamond moved a number of times during her childhood, to a series of cities and towns in Ontario and Quebec.
 Her parents were both originally from Nova Scotia, however, and she often visited her father's parents in Cape Breton during her summer vacations.
 There she was first exposed to Celtic culture in general and to Scottish Gaelic music and the Scottish Gaelic language in particular.
 Lamond graduated from Westmount High School in Montreal, and then returned to Nova Scotia to enroll in the Celtic Studies program at St. Francis Xavier University, where she studied the school's collection of 350 field recordings of traditional Scots-Gaelic songs.
 She graduated with a minor in Music at St. Francis Xavier University in Antigonish, Nova Scotia.